 F signifies achievement below the minimum needed to pass the course.
 Evidence of student understanding of course material and/or performance is insufficient to merit credit for the course.

 Instructors in the Department of Psychology put considerable effort into their grading criteria.
 If you believe there has been an error in how your grade was calculated please contact your instructor.
-Correcting an error or changing an I or Y grade (see below) are legitimate reasons for a grade change.
+Correcting an error or changing an I grade (see below) are legitimate reasons for a grade change.
 Student lobbying is not.

 I may be used when the quality of work is satisfactory, but some minor yet essential requirement has not been completed, for reasons acceptable to the instructor.
 Faculty and students should discuss and agree on the requirements and specific deadlines for making up the incomplete.

 If an instructor suspects academic misconduct, such as cheating, plagiarism, or unauthorized collaboration on assignments and/or tests the student will be contacted and if this does not clear up all suspicion the incident will also be reported to the Office of Student Conduct and Community Standards as required by State of Oregon administrative rules.
 Sanctions for confirmed academic misconduct may include an F in the course.